Upcoming Changes to Event Medical Regulation

 A measured conclusion

 Regulatory change in healthcare is rarely immediate.
-April 2026 should be viewed as a continuation of an existing direction rather than a sudden reset of expectations.
+April 2026 should be viewed as part of an ongoing regulatory direction rather than a sudden reset of expectations.

 For event organisers, the most defensible position remains: